PacktPublishing/Node-Cookbook-3rd-Ed/4-Connecting-with-Web-Protocols/content.md

 everything with the `Content-Type` of `application/octet-stream` and `Content-Transfer-Type` of binary.

-Then we listen to the `data` event and write each `chunk` from the read stream to the `req` object.
-We cannot use `pipe` (or `pump`) in this case because when the read stream ends it would call end on the `req` stream - we don't want that since we may have additional read streams to read data from and pass into the `req` stream.
-When the read stream (`stream`) ends we call `cb`.
+Then we pipe from `stream` to `req`, passing an additional options argument to `pipe`, with an `end` property set to `false`.
+This will prevents `req` being closed when `stream` finishes.
+Since we may have additional files, the `req` stream needs to stay open.

+When `stream` ends we call `cb`.
 At this point, our flow control library `steed`, will process the next operation.
-When every function in the `parts` array has been processed by `steed.series` we end the request stream (`req`) with the end-of-multipart boundary.
+When every function in the `parts` array has been processed by `steed.series` we end the request stream (`req`) with the multipart end boundary.

 We can test this out by sending the source `index.js` twice to our multipart server from the [Receiving Post Data](#receiving-post-data) recipe.